Prestaul/skeemas-body-parser/README.md

 # skeemas-body-parser
-Body parsing middleware with json-schema valiation.
+Body parsing middleware with json-schema validation.
 This utility is a plugin for the [skeemas](https://github.com/Prestaul/skeemas) validation library.

 ## Install
 ```js